-During FY2019, the Company commenced an externally facilitated board effectiveness review which will be completed in FY2020.
-The review will consist of:
+During FY2019, the Company commenced an externally facilitated board effectiveness review which was completed in FY2020.
+The review consisted of:

 - a tailored online questionnaire, enabling confidential quantitative and qualitative feedback.
-This also provides a baseline for future calibration: - overview of key governance documentation; - 1:1 individual interviews with board members and personnel of the Manager; - a report, reflecting analysed quantitative and qualitative data, including leading practice recommendations; and - a presentation of the report to the Board.
+This also provides a baseline for future calibration; - overview of key governance documentation; - 1:1 individual confidential interviews with board members and senior personnel of the Manager; - a report, reflecting analysed quantitative and qualitative data, including leading practice recommendations; and - a presentation of the report to the Board including an overview of the responses to the questionnaire and a summary of actionable recommendations.